SCOTUSblog: Awards

 In 2010, SCOTUSblog was the recipient of the ABA's Silver Gavel award.
 It is the only blog to receive the award.
 In 2013, SCOTUSblog received the Peabody Award for excellence in electronic media.
 It is the first blog to ever receive the Peabody.
 It also won the 2012 Society of Professional Journalists (Sigma Delta Chi) prize for deadline reporting by an independent (non-affiliated) source for its coverage of the announcement of the Supreme Court's Affordable Care Act decision.

-New media

-SCOTUSblog has a Tiktok account with over 240K followers.
-Katie Barlow posts regular updates there on court news and facts.